EARLY BIRD DISCOUNTS NOW ON!

 7-8 hrs

-Reach the mountains proper as you embark on a road trip to the starting point of your trek at Ghat, on the outskirts of Joshimath.
+Reach the mountains proper as you embark on a road trip to the starting point of your trek at Salubagarh, on the outskirts of Joshimath.
 The scenic drive takes you high into the foothills of the Garwhal Himalayas.
 You'll pass four of the five sacred river confluences of the Garwhal, called 'prayags', which hold huge significance in Hindu belief and make for interesting stops along the way.
-After hitting a local restaurant for lunch and topping up the road snacks, carry on up to Ghat with a few more scenic photo stops along the way.
-Arrive at your guesthouse in the afternoon where you can check in and prepare for tomorrow's trek.
+After hitting a local restaurant for lunch and topping up the road snacks, carry on up to our camping spot at the riverside village of Salubagarh with a few more scenic photo stops along the way.

 Day 4